-- Loss of hydraulic pressure; or - Brake fade on long hills.
+- · Loss of hydraulic pressure. - · Brake fade on long hills.

 Loss of Hydraulic Pressure.
-When the system won't build up pressure, the brake pedal will feel spongy or go to the floor.
+When the system will not build up pressure, the brake pedal will feel spongy or go to the floor.
 Here are some things you can do.

 Downshift.
 Putting the vehicle into a lower gear will help to slow the vehicle.